skuill/ConcertBuddy/README.md

 * Add receiving top 5 tracks from spotify
 * Configure docker restart policy on server
 * Add temporary cache for requested artists to reduce the number of api calls
+* Configure pipeline to continuously build and deliver docker images to the server